What’s better than knowing that your home is shielded with an environment-friendly roof?

 With roof hangs, it depends on the position and direction.

-If the deep roof hangs face the south, it will allow only a minimum of sunlight to enter the house and keeping it cool during summer.
-And in winters, the roof allows winter sunlight to pass right into the areas where they normally don’t hit during summers.
+If the deep roof hangs facing the south, it will allow only a minimum of sunlight to enter the house and keep it cool during summer.
+And in winter, the roof allows winter sunlight to pass right into the areas where they normally don’t hit during summer.

 According to the U.S. Department of Energy, these types of roofs are highly effective if you are located in the northern hemisphere, given that the building elements are faced south.